-Even after Valentine’s day, you can still enjoy these fluffy mallows .You can make them any day, any time.
+Even after Valentine’s day, you can still enjoy these fluffy Chocolate-covered Homemade Marshmallows .You can make them any day, any time.
 After you’ve sunk into these homemade marshmallows, you will never want to have the store bought ones again.
 It is not as intimidating as it looks.
 It was actually very easy to do.
 And once you get the hang of the process, you’ll never be able to stop.

 One of the most important basic tools to have is a candy thermometer.
 I admit they are pricey for a kitchen tool, but I waited till the local craft store had them on sale, combined the price markdown with a discount coupon and did pretty good in the savings department.

 But back to these mallows.
 I absolutely love marshmallows.
 I loved these homemade ones even more.
 These mallows turned out like soft, puffy, angelic, little clouds of sweetness once they were done.
 A few hours after, I went a step further and poured melted chocolate over it.
 The result was a gorgeous choco-mallow dream!
 Stick to the recipe below and follow everything well.
 I promise, you will love it so much and will never ever like ‘store bought’ again!
 And yes, you can make these marvelous marshmallows anytime, it will seem like Valentine’s everyday!

 Chocolate-covered Homemade Marshmallows